oxen-io/session-push-notification-server/DOCUMENTATION.md

 # Documentation

-- PN subscriptions now go to the `/subscribe` endpoint on
+- PN subscriptions go to the `/subscribe` endpoint on

     https://push.getsession.org